threecuptea/spark2_review/README.md

         - Metadata may not always have the respective movie listed.
       - Reprocessing
         - Reprocessing of any specific days, i.e. We should be able to reprocess any one day's file with mini

+      - Features include
+        - Take multiple files under recurvive folder into consideration and allow expandable folder structure
+        - de-duplicate rating (the same userId, movieId, rating and ts)
+        - Use WindowSpec and Window functions to only select the latest rating for the same userId and movieId
+        - groupBy agg and left_join

    4. HousingSpark
       ml-spark-sklearn-tensor https://github.com/threecuptea/ml-spark-sklearn-tensor migrates a Scikit-Learn